Abhijnan-Bajpai/automatic-nft-transactions/README.md

-# Basic Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+# Automatic Customised NFT Transactions

+This project is a work in progress towards becoming an extension for helping deliver custom NFTs for multiple use cases.
+It requires a base image which has some whitespace around the original design, and a CSV file which contains the fields: first name and wallet public key.
+The code will customize the image with a title and names of people who will be getting the NFT.

+A use case could be giving out customized NFTs as a souvenir to every member of a public event!

 Try running some of the following tasks: